nicolasvergoz/HG2Vec-Multi-Lang/tools/downloaders/README.md

 - `--no-stopwords`: Disable stopwords filtering
 - `-i` / `--iterations`: Number of vocabulary expansion iterations (default: 1)
 - `-m` / `--max-definitions`: Maximum number of definitions to download across all iterations (optional)
+- `--ignore-warnings`: Skip words with errors or empty definitions instead of adding them to the not-found list (default: false)

 ### Process Overview